vircadia/vircadia-metaverse/docs/API-Places.md

 A Place is described with a name, description, images, and other identifying information.
 The Place name is unique within the metaverse-server.
+The Place.name is limited in the characters it can be made from so the place name can be used in URLs for teleport links and re-direction domain names.
+The name can only have alphabetic or numeric charaters and hyphen.
+A human readable version of the place name is kept in Place.displayName.

 A Place also has an identifying ID.

 A Place owner/manager can update several of the Place information items with [PUT /api/v1/places/{placeID}](./API-Places.md#post-apiv1placesplaceid) or can update values individually with